-The Moto Z2 Force is the last year flagship from Motorola and running on Android Nougat out of the box.
+The Moto Z2 Force is a flagship device from Motorola released in 2017 and running on Android Nougat out of the box.
 Moto Z2 Play is a mid-range device, arrived in July 2017 with pre-loaded Android 7.1.1 Nougat.
-Both devices received the Android 8.0 Oreo update and the next major update is Android 9 Pie.
+Both devices received the Android 8.0 Oreo update last year and the next major update is Android 9 Pie.
+Motorola has confirmed that these devices will get Pie update.

 Google released the Android 9 Pie official version on August 6th after the development through five previews.
 The rollout hit the Google Pixel and Pixel 2 series devices on the same day.
 The Essential Phone users started receiving the update along with the Pixel lineup.

-Motorola has confirmed officially that Moto Z2 Force and Z2 Play devices will be updated to Android 9 Pie but the company hasn’t announced any rollout plans for the rollout for Moto Z2 series, but we expect that the Lenovo owned company may begin the rollout of Android Pie for its flagship devices in Q1 of 2019.
+On August 15th, 2018, Motorola has confirmed officially that Moto Z2 Force and Z2 Play devices will be updated to Android 9 Pie but the company hasn’t announced any rollout plans for Moto Z2 series, but we expect that the Lenovo owned company may begin the rollout of Android Pie for its flagship devices in Q1 of 2019.
+Recently, the company begins Pie rollout with mid-range G6 Plus and X4 devices.

 Previously Motorola took nearly 9 months to rollout Android Oreo for the unlocked Moto Z devices.
 But this time we hope Motorola care about faster updates.
 Since, Moto Z2 series received the Oreo update without Treble support, the rollout of Pie update also may get delayed.

-Android 9 Pie is one of the major updates in Android history and AI powered OS.
-Using the advanced machine learning frameworks and neural network API 1.1, the Search giant brings the AI powered, user-friendly OS.
+Android 9 Pie is one of the major updates in Android history and it is specifically optimized for AI.
 By using machine learning, Android Pie predicts which apps user going to use in coming hours and which are not used frequently, then make optimizations to reduce CPU wake-up cycles upto 30% which converts into massive reduction in battery drain.

 The User interface also redesigned in Android Pie, some users may think the interface is similar to iOS but it is beautiful, indeed.
 The Autorotate in Quick Settings has been changed and Messaging Notifications also improved.
 In notifications, images in message are previewed and also smart replies appear.

-The Digital Wellbeing is a future for reducing unnecessary smartphone use and eye strain.
+The Digital Wellbeing is a future for reducing unnecessary smart phone use and eye strain.
 The Dashboard shows how many times we unlock the phone and how much time we spent on each app.
-Wind Down is a feature in Digital Wellbeing to change the screen to Greyscale mode in night times to reduce Eye strain.
+Wind Down is a feature in Digital Wellbeing to change the screen to grayscale mode in night times to reduce Eye strain.
 Using app timer, users can limit the time spent on a specific app.

 This is one of the remarkable features of the Android Pie update.
 From Lollipop onwards, the Android Navigation bar hasn’t changed much except some minor refinements.
 Now with Android Pie, Google totally revamped the navigation bar and removed the app previews button.
 The style of Home button changed to Pill shaped and the Back button changed to Chevron shape.